dontwalk-design/dont-walk/content/blog/rnli-riverside.md

 post_title = "RNLI Fish Supper: Dinner with the Chair" relateMe = "post"
 [[a_post]]
-subheading = "The Fish Supper is the annual RNLI event of the autumn which supports their life saving work." template = "subheading"
+heading = "The Fish Supper is the annual RNLI event of the autumn which supports their life saving work." template = "heading"
 [[a_post]]
 subheading = "We are delighted to host an evening with Roger Lockwood, Chair of the RNLI Scottish Council." template = "subheading"